bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/step-1-setup.md

 > ### Note
 > * Make sure that you are using Node.js version 10.13+.
-> * This sample app uses custom dependencies and dost not rely on the `create-next-app` CLI tool.
+> * This sample app uses custom dependencies and does not rely on the `create-next-app` CLI tool.

 </div>
 </div>